-Usage of Egyptian marble in iconic structures such as the Pyramids and temples
+Uses Of Egyptian Marble in iconic structures such as the Pyramids and temples

 Pyramids and Temples: The notorious Egyptian Pyramids and grand temples like Luxor and Karnak Temples showcase adornments of Egyptian marble.
 Its robust nature, coupled with its inherent magnificence, have made it a coveted construction material.

-Artistic and symbolic representation in ancient Egyptian art
+Artistic and symbolic Uses Of Egyptian Marble in ancient Egyptian art. (history of civilisations)

 Sculptures and Art: Beyond structural uses, Egyptian marble also found its way into the realm of art.
 Sculptures were chiseled out meticulously from marble, with stunning detailing.
 These pieces, imbued with symbolic meanings, played pivotal roles in ceremonies and rituals.

 Jewelry: Because of its attractive textures and organic beauty, Egyptian marble was also fashioned into exquisite jewelry pieces, strengthening its cultural significance.